Last updated on April 28th, 2022 at 06:14 am

 Feet coming off

-A common experience when jumping for the first time is when your feet slip away from the pedals and your body is moving faster than your bike.
-You can avoid this by bending your arms and legs so you can bring the bike towards you when you’re on the air.
+A common experience for a beginner mountain biker when jumping for the first time is when your feet slip away from the pedals and your body is moving faster than your bike.
+You can avoid this by bending your arms and legs so you can bring the bike towards you when you’re in the air.

 Turning front wheel